This poetic phrase by the legendary Tang poet, Li Ho, translated by David

 and most Indian ears of our time.
 That may not last, however, because I found

-it to be utterly seductive in both a melodic sense, and the manner which it
+it to be utterly seductive in both a melodic sense, and the manner in which it

 accentuates the tunings I employ.
 I cannot imagine creative musicians not wanting

-to use Kanakangi if they knew about it.
+to use Kanakang if only they knew about it!

 Kokilapriya postulates mystery and exoticism, the filigree of connecting glissandi